874bowen/herbeauty/README.md

 ![img](https://res.cloudinary.com/bowenivan/image/upload/c_scale,h_840,q_auto:best,w_1440/v1670145998/Articles/herbeauty/demo_ss_xzv5v2.png)

-In the `src/index.js` file we have imported three components, the `Navbar`, `Featured` and `Footer` component.
+In the `src/index.js` file we have imported three components: the `Navbar`, `Featured` and `Footer` component.
 The `Featured` component renders the featured products to the user.

 ## Step 1: Uploading images to cloudinary